skytap/course-manager-examples/script-templates/ruby/README.md

 This template and the supporting scripts should work on Linux and macOS.

-In addition, building a script from this template requires Docker Desktop, Podman or a similar utility to run containers.
+Building a script from this template requires Docker Desktop, Podman or a similar utility to run containers.
 The `docker` or `podman` utility should be on your system path.

+Access to the Course Manager API is required to build and publish packages to Course Manager.
+Before getting started, login as an administrator to Course Manager, access Admin menu > API keys, and create a new API key/secret pair to use.
+If you do not see this menu option, please contact Skytap Support to have API access enabled for your account.

+Scripts developed from this template require **Course Manager Script Host v10 or higher** for full compatibility.

 ## Using This Template